 Having defined the query, we are now ready to run the query using an inference algorithm.
-Function doquery provided by the anglican.core namespace accepts the inference algorithm, the query, and optional parameters, and returns a lazy sequence of samples.
+Function doquery accepts the inference algorithm, the query, and optional parameters, and returns a lazy sequence of samples.
 We use here the inference algorithm called Lightweight Metropolis-Hastings (LMH).
-The algorithm is somewhat slow to converge but can be used with any Anglican query, and should be robust enough for our simple problem.
 We bind the results of doquery to variable samples, to analyse the results later.
 However, since the sequence is lazy, no inference is performed and no samples are generated until they are retrieved and processed.